-Here’s are some other things I’ve learned about social media through my first-hand experience as a blogger/journalist.
+Here’s are a few things I’ve learned about social media through my experiences as a blogger/journalist.

 1) Anyone armed with a Smartphone can now document.

 Got a smartphone and a decent following?
-You’re can now be an influencer (and that's how most of them get started)!
+You can now be an influencer (and that's how most of them get started)!